Sweet and Sour Shrimp

 Equipment

-• Large wok or 12-inch nonstick skillet
+• Large wok or 12-inch skillet

-• Small mixing bowls (for sauce and slurry)
+• Small mixing bowl

 • Paper towels